niemax/Channel-Manager/README.md

 ## Overview

 This project is bootstrapped with `create-next-app` with Typescript and is using the NextJS app router.
 The reason I chose to go with NextJS is that I wanted the implementation to simulate a real-world scenario by building an actual backend with tRPC, SQLite (better-sqlite3) and Drizzle ORM, and setting up a serverless backend was easy with Next and it goes exceptionally well with tRPC since both frontend and backend is Typescript.
-Also, the job description stated that NextJS and tRPC would be something that could potentially be used in the future so I wanted to dig deeper into that.

 For the backend I have seeded some actual data to the database to simulate a real use-case **(100 hotels and 100 channels)**.